The Essential Guide to Crypto Tax in Canada

 Canadian capital gains example

-You buy $10,000 of BTC.
+• You buy $10,000 of BTC.

-You later sell it for $14,000.
+• You later sell it for $14,000.

-You will report a $4,000 gain but only be liable for taxes on half of your profit ($2,000).
+• You will report a $4,000 gain but only be liable for taxes on half of your profit ($2,000).

 Canada crypto taxes for professional traders

-Canadian taxpayers are expected to file and list all capital gains from crypto sales in the income portion of their taxes.
-Canadians are expected to use adjusted cost basis (or average cost) to calculate capital gains.
+• Canadians are expected to use adjusted cost basis (or average cost) to calculate capital gains.
 This means you must average the cost of your purchases in the case of identical properties when making your capital gains calculations.

-Canada crypto tax filing forms at a glance
+Canada crypto tax filing forms for 2024

-In most cases, Canadian taxpayers file their capital gains from crypto with a Schedule 3 - Capital Gains form.
-Business crypto transactions are subject to income tax, not capital gains tax, and should be reported with Form T2125.
+• In most cases, Canadian taxpayers file their capital gains from crypto with a Schedule 3 - Capital Gains form.

-The CRA considers crypto to be intangible property and “specified foreign property” in the case where it is held outside of crypto and not used in the course of active business.
-So if you’re a Canadian resident taxpayer who holds crypto outside of the country, you must file Form T1135 with CRA if the total cost of your specified foreign property (including cryptocurrency) is more than $100,000.
+• If you're a Canadian resident taxpayer who holds crypto outside of the country, you must file Form T1135 with CRA if the total cost of your specified foreign property (including cryptocurrency) is more than $100,000.

 Long-term crypto trades

 Canada does not tax crypto based on the duration of your holdings, so whether you trade short- or long-term will not impact your tax obligations.
-Because Canada only taxes realized gains, you may benefit from holding long-term as a strategy to minimize your crypto taxes.
+There is no tax to simply hold cryptocurrency as a Canadian taxpayer.

-There is no tax for simply holding cryptocurrency as a Canadian taxpayer.
-This means you could, for example, wait to realize profits during a low income year and pay less taxes that you might otherwise.
-You can also use losses on crypto trades to offset taxable capital gains from cryptocurrencies, stocks, and other investments with a three year carry forward.
+This means you could, for example, wait to recognize profits during a low-income year and pay less taxes than you might otherwise.
+You can also use losses on crypto trades to offset taxable capital gains from cryptocurrencies, stocks, and other investments.

 Crypto staking, mining, and lending

 Mined crypto is generally not taxable at the time of receipt.
-However when you sell your mined tokens, the usual tax rules for capital gains or business income apply.
+However, when you sell your mined tokens, the usual tax rules for capital gains or business income apply.
 Calculate the capital gain/loss by subtracting the zero cost basis from the full market value of the crypto on the date of disposition.

-A tax professional like ours at TokenTax can help you determine how your staking, mining, or lending income should be classified.
+Tax professionals like ours at TokenTax can help you determine how your staking, mining, or lending income should be classified.

 Utility tokens